agility/agilitycms-dotnetmvc-starter/README.md

-# Agility CMS & .NET Starter
+# Agility CMS & .NET MVC Starter

 To start using the Agility CMS & .NET Starter, [sign up](https://agilitycms.com/free) for a FREE account and create a new Instance using the DotNet Starter.